Follow us on Instagram

 The Undergraduate Student Government (USG) Senate convened on Sunday, Sept.
 22, to discuss the new Suspension (Not Served) disciplinary policy which was announced last week at the first meeting of the semester.

-USG President Avi Attar ’25 began the meeting by introducing the co-chairs of Peer Representatives, Fawaz Ahmad ’25 and Jacob Santelli ’25.
-Attar said, “they’ll be able to talk to us a little bit about some of the underground experiences they’ve had, which will put in context some of the conversations we have later today,” referring to a later discussion on the Suspension (Not Served) policy.
+USG President Avi Attar ’25 began the meeting by introducing the co-chairs of the Peer Representatives, Fawaz Ahmad ’25 and Jacob Santelli ’25.
+Attar said, “they’ll be able to talk to us a little bit about some of the ground experiences they’ve had, which will put in context some of the conversations we have later today,” referring to a later discussion on the Suspension (Not Served) policy.
+Attar is also a Peer Representatives co-chair.

 ADVERTISEMENT